 We recommend using Honda parts and fluids whenever you have maintenance done.
 These are manufactured to the same high quality standards as the original components, so you can be confident of their performance and durability.
-U.S. Vehicles: Maintenance, replacement, or repair of emissions control devices and systems may be done by any automotive repair establishment or individual using parts that are "certified" to EPA standards.
+U.S. Vehicles:

 According to state and federal regulations, failure to perform maintenance on the items marked with # will not void your emissions warranties.
 However, all maintenance services should be performed in accordance with the intervals indicated by the information display.